denoland/docs/deploy/tutorials/vite.md

+---
-# Deploy a React app with Vite
+title: "Deploy a React app with Vite"
+---

 This tutorial covers how to deploy a Vite Deno and React app on Deno Deploy.